 A transposition table also identifies the preferred move sequences used to guide the next iteration of a progressive deepening search.
-Only the move is important in this phase, because the subtree length is usually less than the remaining search depth.
+Only the move is important in this phase, since the subtree length is usually less than the remaining search depth.
 Transposition tables are particularly advantageous to methods like PVS, since the initial minimal window search loads the table with useful lines that are used in the event of a re-search.
 On the other hand, for deeper searches, entries are commonly lost as the table is overwritten, even though the table may contain more than a million entries [50].
-Thus a small transposition table is easily overused (overloaded) until it is ineffective as a means of storing the continuations.
+Under these conditions a small fixed size transposition table may be overused (overloaded) until it is ineffective as a means of storing the continuations.
 To overcome this fault, a special table for holding these main continuations (the refutation lines) is also used.
-The table has \$W\$ entries containing the \$D\$ elements of each continuation.
-For shallow searches (\$D\$ < 6) a refutation table guides a progressive deepening search just as well as a transposition table.
+The table has W entries containing the D elements of each continuation.
+For shallow searches (D < 6) a refutation table guides a progressive deepening search just as well as a transposition table.
 In fact, a refutation table is the preferred choice of commercial systems or users of memory limited processors.
-An additional small triangular workspace (\$DxD\$/2 entries) is needed to hold the current continuation as it is generated, and these entries in the workspace can also be used as a source of killer moves [51].
+A small triangular workspace (DxD/2 entries) is needed to hold the current continuation as it is generated, and these entries in the workspace can also be used as a source of killer moves [51].

 2.12.
-Interpretation
+Summary